Dark Mode Light Mode

 August is similar to July in terms of heat.
 The higher mountains (or an AC) are still the best escape from the heat.
 Doing anything outdoors in the city during the day is basically impossible this month.

-In the city it’s even warmer because of the asphalt and cars.
+In the city, it’s even warmer because of the asphalt and cars.
 The landscape is dry and yellow, and there might be an occasional sandstorm.

-• Pro: Not much pros this month!
+• Pro: Not many pros this month!

 • Con: Completely dried out landscapes and dusty air.